AMReX-Codes/amrex/paper/paper.md

 approach.
 This requires additional data structures for holding face apertures and normals as well as volume fractions.
 Support for operations on the mesh hierarchy including cut cells is enabled through the use of specialized discretizations at and near cut cells, and masks to ensure that only values in the valid domain are computed.
-Examples are provided in the tutorials
+Examples are provided in the tutorials.

 ### Parallelism